lab64makerspace/intro2PCBdesign/Overview & Details/Overview/README.md

 * When we cross a bridge, it doesn't fall down!
 Thank you civil engineers!!
 * When we get on an airplane, it usually gets to the destination!
 Thank you aeronautical engineers!!
 * When we flip a light switch, the lights usually turn on (or off)!
 Thank you electrical engineers!!
+* We Instagram our friends that _sic_ photo!
+Thank you telecommunications engineers and EEs!!

 So when you stop to think about it, these folks spend a LOT of time making sure that our daily experiences are predictable.